RyanParsley/zenAndTheArtOfFrontendDevelopment/slides.md

 A really important moment in Robert's past is a time when he knew little of maintenance and trusted mechanics to fix his bike as they made a series of careless mistakes further damaging his bike.

 ---

+> You follow these little discrepancies long enough and they sometimes open up
+> into huge revelations.

+???

+Probably a good segue for performance.

+---
+> We are all of us very arrogant and conceited about running down other people’s
+> ghosts but just as ignorant and barbaric and superstitious about our own.

+???

+There's a

+OOP vs Functional... vs procedural for that matter.

+---

+> The real purpose of the scientific method is to make sure nature hasn’t misled
+> you into thinking you know something you actually don’t know.

+???

+Measure all the things.
+Performance, user interaction, anything you can to tread all bits of the gig as an experiment.

+---
+class: middle, center, title

+# Classical vs Romantic

+???

+John's handlebars grew loose and he was unable to tighten them.
+The narrator recommended an aluminum shim made from a beer can.
+John refused this advice "concerned about perception more than efficacy".
+This is the start of the narrator discussing  2 realities: artistic appearance and scientific explanation.

+abstract vs concrete.

+classical (scientific, rational, reasoning) romantic (artistic, intuitive, imaginative, inspirational)

+I like about this book that extremes are not celebrated.
+I see people take personality tests and brag that they're team green or whatever but the point is to see your bias so you can avoid these pitfalls.
+Or be aware of how avoid tricky situations when talking with a coworker who's wired differently than you are.

+---
+class: middle, center, title

+# The Knife

+???

+Phaedrus was hyperrational and this was clearly a character flaw as well as his super power.

+The "knife" of analysis cutting ideas into systems to sort/categorize is remarably on point to how we use abstractions and metaphors to write code.

+---
+class: middle, center, title

+# Quality

+---
+class: middle, center

+> "Quality is a characteristic of thought and statement that is recognized by a
+> non-thinking process.
+Because definitions are a product of rigid, formal
+> thinking, quality cannot&nbsp;be&nbsp;defined."
+>
+> The definition was a refusal to define.

+???

+---

+> The test of the machine is the satisfaction it gives you.
+There isn't any
+> other test.
+If the machine produces tranquility it's right.
+If it disturbs you
+> it's wrong until either the machine or your mind is changed.

+???

+Not about testing, but about linting and policies playing out over time.

+formly makes sense here.

+---